Photographic History of Table Mountain

 This image the author acquired in

-Part of the road just before McClellan Flats, looking southwest with
+Part of the road just before McClellan Flat, looking southwest with

 The early development of

-McClellan Flats: The original 13 cabins were built for the Los
+McClellan Flat: The original 13 cabins were built for the Los

 Angeles County Board of Supervisors and